bleaktwig/yuadrem-wiki/docs/kins/imate.md

 # Imates
 [Om](../religion/godtrees/om.md) created imates to defend the oric god from [Et](../religion/godtrees/et.md) and the [humes](hume.md) in the [War of Autumn](../history.md#war-of-autumn).
 While not particularly suited for war, the kin defended their god-tree until the [Schism](../history.md#war-of-autumn).
 For this, they were Blessed with Word.
-After the burning of Om, imates escaped genocide by migrating to the south, spreading thorough the southern reaches of Yuadrem.
+After the burning of Om, imates escaped their total slaughter by migrating to the south, spreading thorough the southern reaches of Yuadrem.

 ---
 ## Physical Description